 The business project is likely to involve case study research, external interviewing or sourcing of data in the professional environment, or other techniques covered in the Stage 2 Market Research module.
 The presentation of the Business Project is designed to provide a firm and secure demonstration of the achievement of the required Honours degree academic standards.

 Students are required to achieve a minimum of Grade H5 at higher level in two subjects and four O6s in ordinary level subjects (to include Maths and a language).
 Mature applicants are welcome and do not need to meet these requirements.

 English language level equivalent to 6.0 IELTS or equivalent score for students where English is not the applicants mother tongue

-International students interested in enrolling on the February and September 2021 intake, the following information needs to be submitted to the College:
+International students interested in enrolling on this programme need to supply the following information to the College:

 - Copy of transcript of results from previous business course with ECTS credits